wonsunahn/CS1632_CoffeeMaker/README.md

 Some of the work has already been done for you.
-Classes such as CoffeeMakerQuest.java, Config.java, Game.java, Player.java, Room.java, and TestRunner.java are already complete.
+Classes such as CoffeeMakerQuest.java, Config.java, Game.java, Player.java, Room.java, and RoomsJSONParser.java are already complete.
 You need only modify CoffeeMakerQuestImpl.java and CoffeeMakerQuestTest.java.
 As in the exercise, the places where you need to modify code are marked by the // TODO comments.
 DO NOT TOUCH the already complete classes as they will be used AS IS during grading.
-Here is a brief rundown of the classes:
+Here is a brief rundown of the files:

+* CoffeeMakerQuestImpl.java - an implementation of CoffeeMakerQuest (**modify**)
+* CoffeeMakerQuestTest.java - JUnit test class CoffeeMakerQuest (**modify**)
 * CoffeeMakerQuest.java - the interface for the CoffeeMakerQuest game engine
-* Config.java - allows configuration of bug injection into various classes
+* Config.java - allows configuration of bug injection into various classes (for grading purposes mostly)
 * Game.java - contains the main method; generates rooms and runs the game using the CoffeeMakerQuest engine
 * Player.java - player object with inventory information
 * Room.java - room object with furnishings and items
-* TestRunner.java - the runner for the JUnit test class CoffeeMakerQuestTest
+* RoomsJSONParser.java - uses JSON parser to read in rooms.config file
-* CoffeeMakerQuestImpl.java - an implementation of CoffeeMakerQuest (_modify_)
+* coffeemaker.jar - reference implementation
-* CoffeeMakerQuestTest.java - JUnit test class CoffeeMakerQuest (_modify_)
+* rooms.config - the rooms map configuration file

 ## Running the Program